ccarls02/vt_boxes.pl/README.md

 # vt_boxes.pl
-Draw boxes around data in linux terminal
+Draw boxes around data in a vt100/linux terminal

 libraries have their place, but sometimes you just want to code and go.